NATIONAL PERIODIC TABLE DAY

 Arranging the elements according to increasing atomic weight, Newlands was one of the first scientists to detect a pattern to the properties of elements.
 As a result, his table left room for new discoveries.
 It even predicted future discoveries would complete the table.
 In fact, Newlands correctly predicted the discovery of Germanium.

 While parts of Newlands’ periodic table contained flaws, so did other later proposed tables.
 In 1869, chemist Dimitri Mendeleev published a paper developing a new periodic table.
 Mendeleev’s table also arranged the elements based on atomic mass.
-By this time, only 60 of the over 100 elements we know today were discovered.
+By this time, science had only identified 60 of the over 100 elements we know today.

 As on previous tables, inaccuracies were attributed to some of those elements.
 While Mendeleev corrected some of these inaccuracies, he didn’t correct them all.
 Mendeleev made assumptions about others causing elements to be placed incorrectly on the table.
 Like Newlands, Mendeleev also predicted discoveries, and he correctly predicted the properties of five elements and their compounds.

 Henry Moseley, an experimental physicist, contributed to the development of the modern periodic table.
 In 1913, Moseley discovered that each element has a specific number of protons.
 As a result, four new chemical elements were later found, though not during his lifetime.

 Since the early 20th century, the periodic table remains largely unchanged.
 However, the 21st century is still young.
 Some researchers suggest new approaches to the periodic table while maintaining its integrity as one of the most valuable tools in the science of chemistry.
 The current table tallies a total of 118 elements.

 HOW TO OBSERVE #PeriodicTableDay

 Visit www.PeriodicTableDay.org for more information.
 Use #PeriodicTableDay to post on social media.

-On February 7, 2016, the first National Periodic Table Day was founded on February 7, 2016.
+On February 7, 2016, the first National Periodic Table Day was founded.
 The day serves to promote the challenges overcome to develop the modern periodic table.
 Mr. David T. Steineker, author, inventor, and chemistry teacher at Jefferson County Public Schools in Kentucky is inspired by those challenges.
 He took the initiative to celebrate National Periodic Table Day based upon John Newlands’ first table of the elements published on February 7, 1863.